Overview

 - The settlement does not need cross-chain coordination.

-- Every sender can approve the assets they contribute before the cutoff date.
+- All senders can approve the assets they contribute before the cutoff date.

 For exchanges involving assets on different chains, see HTLC settlements.